dheerajsh/url-shortner/backend/README.md

 ```

 ## Database
 ### This service uses Mongo DB for storing/reteriving data.
-Please install and start mongo DB on local before running the application
+Please install and start mongo DB on local if you are not using docker compose before running the application.
+If you are using docker compose then no need to do this.
 1. start the mongodb service on your local
-2. create a DB name `url_shortner` if it's not there.
+2. Optional: create a DB name `url_shortner` if it's not there.
 [How to create a DB](https://www.mongodb.com/basics/create-database)
 3. switch to the DB `url_shortner` you can use ```use url_shortner` from mongo shell.
-2. create a user ```db.createUser(
+4. Optional: create a user ```db.createUser(
 {
 user:"rabbit",
 pwd: "rabbit123",
 roles: [{role: "readWrite", db: "url_shortner"}]
 }
 )```
+5. Update the .env file to use the mongo credentials from local.
 ## Encoding actual URL #
 We can compute a unique hash (e.g., MD5 or SHA256, etc.) of the given URL.
 The hash can then be encoded for display.
 This encoding could be base36 ([a-z ,0-9]) or base62 ([A-Z, a-z, 0-9]) and if we add ‘+’ and ‘/’ we can use Base64 encoding.
 A reasonable question would be, what should be the length of the short key?
 6, 8, or 10 characters?